kdeguzm3/DeepDiveJS/README.md

 ### Method: imager()

-        The imager method will add a new image element to the target.
-It can take 2 arguments, only the first is required:
+        The imager() method will add a new image element to the target.
+It takes 2 arguments.
 <details>

 * Image source: The url or relative path of the image file.

-* DOM selectors: The third argument will be a list of selectors to be assigned to the new element, separated by whitespace.
+* DOM selectors: The second argument will be a list of selectors to be assigned to the new element, separated by whitespace.

 example: